 • Rule 4702(a) (Order Types) will be modified to update cross references to the Rule that governs Limit-Up-Limit-Down procedures.
-Rule 4702(b)(16)(A) will be modified to update the cross-reference to the provision within Rule 4120 that is used to set the price of a Company Direct Listing Order.
+Rule 4702(b)(16)(A) will be modified to update the crossreference to the provision within Rule 4120 that is used to set the price of a Company Direct Listing Order.

-• Rule 4753(a)(3) (Nasdaq Halt Cross) will be updated to make conforming changes to cross-references to IPO Halt procedures, a Trading Pause initiated pursuant to the Limit Up-Limit Down procedure, and the definition of the terms "Auction Reference Prices" and "Auction Collars."
+• Rule 4753(a)(3) (Nasdaq Halt Cross) will be updated to make conforming changes to cross-references to IPO Halt procedures, a Trading Pause initiated pursuant to the Limit Up-Limit Down

+48 The Exchange notes that it does not plan to carry over a portion of the existing Rule text that permits Nasdaq, in the event that it halts trading pursuant to an operational trading halt imposed by another exchange, to commence quotations and trading at any time following initiation of operational trading halts, without regard to regular procedures for resuming trading.
+This language will be replaced.

+procedure, and the definition of the terms "Auction Reference Prices" and "Auction Collars."

-- Rule 4753(b) (Nasdaq Halt Cross) will be modified to update the references to subsections of Rule 4120 to reflect the reorganization of Rule 4120.
-The Exchange also updates a cross-reference to Rule 4120 discussed when describing the role of a "financial advisor."
-44 - Rule 4753(c) (Nasdaq Halt Cross) will be modified to update a cross reference to Rule 4120. - Rule 4754(b)(6) (Nasdaq Closing Cross related to the Limit Up-Limit Down Plan) will be modified to reflect the new subsections of Rule 4120 that govern LULD Halts. - IM-5315-2, IM-5405-1, and IM- 5505-1 will be modified to reflect updated cross-references to provisions of Rule 4120 that the Exchange is proposing to relocate.
+• Rule 4753(b) (Nasdaq Halt Cross) will be modified to update the references to subsections of Rule 4120 to reflect the reorganization of Rule 4120.
+Going forward, the Exchange will generally refer to Rule 4120 in the proposed amended Rule, rather than to specific subsections, to reflect the intended comprehensive scope of Rule 4753 to the halts described in Rule 4120.49 The Exchange also updates a cross-reference to Rule 4120 discussed when describing the role of a "financial advisor."
+50

+• Rule 4753(c) (Nasdaq Halt Cross) will be modified to update a cross reference to Rule 4120.

+• Rule 4754(b)(6) (Nasdaq Closing Cross related to the Limit Up-Limit Down Plan) will be modified to reflect the new subsections of Rule 4120 that govern LULD Halts.

+• IM-5315-2, IM-5405-1, and IM-5505-1 will be modified to reflect updated cross-references to provisions of Rule 4120 that the Exchange is proposing to relocate.

 In addition, the Exchange is proposing to amend several rules that rely on the definition of "Regular Market Session" in current Rule 4120(b)(4)(D).
 Regular Market Session is defined as "the trading session from 9:30 a.m. until 4:00 p.m. or 4:15 p.m."
 The Exchange is proposing to replace the references to Regular Market Session in Rule 5710 (Securities Linked to the Performance of Indexes and Commodities (Including Currencies)) and 5711 with references to Regular Trading Hours as proposed in Rule 4120(a)(12).
-The term "Regular Trading Hours" would be consistent with the existing application of the definition of "Regular Market Session" and obviate the need for multiple definitions for the regular trading day.
-As previously discussed, no securities traded on Nasdag currently close at 4:15 p.m. and, therefore, the alternative closing time in the current Regular Market Session definition is not needed.
+The term ''Regular Trading Hours" would be consistent with the existing application of the definition of "Regular Market Session" and obviate the need for multiple definitions for the regular trading day.
+As previously discussed, no securities traded on Nasdaq currently close at 4:15 p.m. and, therefore, the alternative closing time in the current Regular Market Session definition is not needed.